woo0618/CarND-Extended-Kalman-Filter-Project/README.md

     |   tools.cpp
     |   tools.h
 ```
+kalman_filter.cpp contains the actual Kalman filter equations which is divided into two main process: Preidct and Update steps.
+Each time a new measurement is made from a given sensor, FusionEKF.cpp modify the F and Q matrices prior to the prediction step based on the elapsed time between measurements.
+The Jacobian matrix is computed either for the lidar or radar sensor measurement and corresponding update function is called.
+Every time main.cpp calls fusionEKF.ProcessMeasurement(measurement_pack_list[k]), the code in FusionEKF.cpp will run.
+If this is the first measurement, the Kalman filter will try to initialize the object's location with the sensor measurement.

 INPUT: values provided by the simulator to the c++ program
 ["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)